greenelab/onboarding/extras/infrastructure.md

 If you would like to purchase parts to assemble a desktop, follow the Purchasing procedures above.

 Other computers and technological equipment are ordered through the [Computer Connection](https://cms.business-services.upenn.edu/computerstore/).
-Speak with Paul Culkin (`paul2@upenn.edu`) to generate a quote.
-The quote Paul provides should be forwarded to Casey, Maria Guglietti (`gugliett@upenn.edu`) and Roz (`rucker@upenn.edu`).
+Speak with Paul Culkin (`paul2@upenn.edu`) to generate a quote, then forward to Casey, Maria Guglietti (`gugliett@upenn.edu`) and Roz (`rucker@upenn.edu`).
 You will likely need to fill out a [pharmacology requisition form](https://github.com/greenelab/onboarding/blob/master/forms-and-docs/regular-vendor-purchase-form.xlsx) in consultation with Roz.

 ## Reimbursement